- Annual Reports

 The Food Timeline - The Food Timeline was created by librarians in response to questions about food history and period recipes.
 The historical information comes from reference tools like The Oxford Companion to Food, and the recipes come from culinary historians, primary documents, and restaurant web sites.
 The site also offers a food history answer service (free and open to everyone).

-Fortunoff Video Archive for Holocaust Testimonies – The Video Archive for Holocaust Testimonies at Yale University currently holds more that 4,100 testimonies of individuals who experienced the Holocaust – survivors, those in hiding, resistors, liberators.
+Fortunoff Video Archive for Holocaust Testimonies – The Video Archive for Holocaust Testimonies at Yale University currently holds more than 4,100 testimonies of individuals who experienced the Holocaust – survivors, those in hiding, resistors, liberators.
 The project began in 1979, and the resources have been available to the public since 1982.
-View excerpts from these testimonies here at the Archive’s web site, or connect to the Archive’s online catalogs.
+View excerpts from these testimonies here at the Archive’s website, or connect to the Archive’s online catalogs.

 Making of America – Begun in 1995, the Making of America collection consists of digitized books and journal articles published between 1850 and 1877.
 It is a virtual treasure trove for researchers, students and historians interested in antebellum America, especially those who are looking for primary sources.